ChrisSantosLang/redscience/docs/source/devenvironment.rst

 language is relatively easy to read.
 Yet, the current state-of-the-art in knowledge-transfer also includes providing documentation (both in code and out of code).
-The current Python standard is to write documentation in reStructuredText (RST) and build it with Sphinx (via **ReadTheDocs**).
-This is not effortless--your community would need to abide documentation standards and would need educators/writers to write everything beyond the API--but automation saves effort on converting documentation between forms to permit browsing, searching, and printing (e.g. to html and pdf).
-You don’t need RST to give your software a fancy website (but it would still take effort), and RST can’t embed functioning Jupyter Notebooks (like it can videos), but can your software survive without a searchable instruction manual that automatically-updates the API sections whenever the code changes (or would your coders and writers end-up at each other’s throats)?
+The current Python standard is to write documentation in reStructuredText (RST) built with Sphinx (via **ReadTheDocs**).
+This is not effortless--your community would need to abide documentation standards and would need educators to write everything beyond the API--but automation saves effort on converting documentation between forms to permit browsing, searching, and printing (e.g. to html and pdf).
+You could give your software a fancy website without RST (but it would still take effort), and RST can’t embed functioning Jupyter Notebooks (like it can videos), but would your coders and writersend-up at each other's throats if you didn't have a searchable instruction manual that automatically-updates the API sections whenever the code changes?
-Linking to ReadTheDocs is an optional step in this curriculum, but models
-corresponding documentation standards (so that option remains viable).
+Linking to ReadTheDocs is an optional step in this curriculum, but the architecture models corresponding documentation standards (to keep that documentation option viable).

-Your community 20 years from now also might not be able to set priorities/resolve disagreements the way it can now.
+Your community 20 years from now also might not be able to set priorities and resolve disagreements the way it can now.
 Benevolent dictators do not last forever.
 Furthermore, better processes for achieving consensus may evolve over time, and you will automatically benefit from those innovations if you use a leading code-management system.
 ReadTheDocs